The Ministry Team at UUCA

 Fred is the UUPCC Interim Executive Director until August 1, 2021.

-He is married to Karen, who is a retired social studies teacher for AACPS.
+He was married to Karen, who was a retired social studies teacher for AACPS.
 They have two adult children, Kristina and Andrew, who attended Georgetown East Elementary, Annapolis Middle, and Annapolis Senior High.